 - Xanax (alprazolam)

-Substance abuse is defined by the National Institute on Drug Abuse as using illegal drugs or legal drugs inappropriately.
+Substance use is defined by the National Institute on Drug Abuse as using illegal drugs or legal drugs inappropriately.

 “This includes the repeated use of drugs to produce pleasure, alleviate stress and/or alter or avoid reality.”